philipp838/Speech-jokey/README.md

 poetry install --no-root
 ```

+## Installing ffmpeg
+To be able to generate and play audio files with the ElevenLabs API you additionally need the multimedia framework FFmpeg.

+### Windows
+To install it on Windows, follow the instructions on [this website](https://phoenixnap.com/kb/ffmpeg-windows).
+This includes downloading the source Code and adding ffmpeg to the Path variable.

+After updating the Path variable it is important to restart your IDE (e.g. PyCharm or VSCode).

+### Mac/OS
+To install it on Mac/OS, follow the instructions on [this website](https://phoenixnap.com/kb/ffmpeg-mac).

+[comment]: <> (Have to try that!)

+### Linux/Ubuntu
+To install it on Linux/Ubuntu, follow the instructions on [this website](https://phoenixnap.com/kb/install-ffmpeg-ubuntu).

+[comment]: <> (Have to try that!)

 ## Managing Dependencies
 The dependencies are listed in the [pyproject.toml](pyproject.toml) file.
 To add a new dependency, run:
 ```